suitenumerique/messages/README.md

 This project is intended to be community-driven, so please, do not hesitate to [get in touch](https://matrix.to/#/#messages-official:matrix.org) if you have any question related to our implementation or design decisions.

 We also have a [public roadmap](https://github.com/orgs/suitenumerique/projects/4).

+You can help us with translations on [Crowdin](https://crowdin.com/project/lasuite-messages).

 If you intend to make pull requests, see [CONTRIBUTING](https://github.com/suitenumerique/messages/blob/main/CONTRIBUTING.md) for guidelines.